TopoChunker: Topology-Aware Agentic Document Chunking Framework: Introduction

 \section{Introduction}

-Retrieval-Augmented Generation (RAG) mitigates Large Language Model (LLM) hallucinations by grounding generation in external knowledge.
-While long-context LLMs have continuously improved, fine-grained retrieval remains essential due to lower inference costs and the necessity to avoid the ``Lost in the Middle'' phenomenon.
-Consequently, document chunking acts as the foundational semantic filter in the RAG pipeline, directly determining the upper bound of downstream retrieval quality.
+Retrieval-Augmented Generation (RAG) mitigates Large Language Model (LLM) hallucinations by grounding outputs in external knowledge.
+Despite advances in long-context LLMs, fine-grained retrieval remains essential to minimize inference costs and avoid the ``Lost in the Middle'' phenomenon.
+Consequently, document chunking acts as a foundational filter, directly determining the upper bound of downstream retrieval quality.